silviu-toderita/TAG_Machine/MANUAL.md

 If you send a picture message to the TAG Machine with the text "_photo" (without the quotes), the picture(s) will print without the heading or metadata, turning the TAG Machine into a rudimentary photo printer.

 ### Web Interface
-You can select any address (ending in .local) for the web interface in the settings page.
+You can select any address (ending in .local) for the web interface in the [settings page](https://github.com/silviu-toderita/TAG_Machine/blob/master/MANUAL.md#settings).
 The default is http://tagmachine.local.
 This address will be printed at start-up.
-You can access the Web Interface in Message Mode (you must be connected to the same Wi-Fi Network), or from Setup Mode or Hotspot Mode (you must be connected to the TAG Machine's Hotspot Wi-Fi Network).
+You can access the Web Interface in Message Mode (you must be connected to the same Wi-Fi Network), or from Setup Mode or Hotspot Mode (you must be connected to the TAG Machine's Hotspot).
 Use any browser to access the web interface.
 The web interface has the following pages:
 - **Contacts:** Import or Export a contacts list here.
 Useful before uploading a new file system to the TAG Machine, to ensure you don't lose your existing contacts.
 - **Settings:** Change the TAG Machine's settings on this page, or import/export a settings file.
-See the Settings section for more detail.
+See the [Settings](https://github.com/silviu-toderita/TAG_Machine/blob/master/MANUAL.md#settings) section for more detail.
 - **Console:** A console that shows you in real-time what's happening under the hood of the TAG Machine.
 Will display everything printed to the printer, plus more.
 Useful for development as a serial monitor cannot be used at the same time as the thermal printer.